-On this day in 1857, Mormon guerillas, stoked by religious zeal and a deep resentment of decades of public abuse and federal interference, murder 120 emigrants at Mountain Meadows, Utah.
+Members of the Church of Jesus Christ of Latter-day Saints (also known as Mormons), stoked by religious zeal and a deep resentment of decades of public abuse and federal interference, murder 120 emigrants at Mountain Meadows, Utah on September 11, 1857.

 As a direct result of the Mountain Meadows Massacre, the U.S. government demanded a new settlement from Brigham Young.
-In 1858, the Mormons agreed to accept a continued presence of federal troops and a Gentile governor for Utah Territory.
-No further significant Mormon-Gentile violence occurred, and the Latter Day Saints were thereafter largely left to govern themselves.
-But the era of complete Mormon domination of Utah ended as a result of the tragedy that day in Mountain Meadows.
+In 1858, the Latter-day Saints agreed to accept a continued presence of federal troops and a Gentile governor for Utah Territory.
+No further significant LDS-Gentile violence occurred, and the Latter-day Saints were thereafter largely left to govern themselves.
+But the era of complete LDS domination of Utah ended as a result of the tragedy that day in Mountain Meadows.